Learn - Planner

 Max events per day

-If a day has more events than fits visually, the cell shows a +N more indicator.
-To raise or lower that limit, tap Max Events Per Day in the left toolbar (visible in Calendar view only) and pick from 3 events, 5 events, 10 events, 20 events, 30 events, or All.
-The default is 5 events, and the setting is saved to your account, so it follows you to other devices.
-Week and Day layouts already show enough room that this setting only really matters in Month layout.
+When a day holds more events than fit, the cell shows a +N more indicator that opens the rest in a popover.
+To change the limit, tap Max Events Per Day in the left toolbar (it appears in Calendar view only) and pick 3 events, 5 events, 10 events, 20 events, 30 events, or All.
+The default is 5 events, and this one is saved to your account, so it follows you to your other devices.

-The right-side actions act on the currently selected event, with two exceptions: Add Item does not need a selection, and Match opens a dialog that handles many events at once.
+The right-side actions work on the event you have selected, except Add Flow, which needs no selection, and Match Transactions, which handles many events at once.

 | Action | What it does |